Robust and Differentially Private Principal Component Analysis: Introduction

-At the same time, the importance of \textit{robustness} has been increasingly emphasized.
-In real-world scenarios, data may be heavy-tailed, deviate from Gaussian assumptions, and often contain outliers or anomalies.
-Furthermore, differentially private estimators can be vulnerable to modern attacks such as adversarial data poisoning attacks \citep{xiao2015feature, chen2017targeted}, as pointed out by \cite{liu2021robust}.
-Thus, developing statistical methods that are both private and robust is crucial for modern data analysis.
+Alongside privacy, the importance of \textit{robustness} has been increasingly emphasized.
+In practice, data may be heavy-tailed, deviate from Gaussian assumptions, or contain outliers and anomalies.
+In addition to such natural irregularities, a malicious user can compromise model training by injecting poisoned data into the training set \citep{xiao2015feature, chen2017targeted}.
+Thus, developing statistical methods that are both private and robust has become crucial for modern data analysis.
+However, DP alone does not guarantee robustness, as differentially private models can remain vulnerable to adversarial attacks \citep{liu2021robust}.
+Moreover, without accounting for robustness, the presence of outliers can substantially inflate the noise scale required by DP methods (e.g., $\sup_{x\in\Xc} |x|/\varepsilon$), leading to a severe loss of utility.

-In this paper, we develop a differentially private PCA method valid for non-Gaussian data and robust against data contamination.
+In this paper, we develop a \textit{robust and differentially private PCA}.
 The proposed method is simple, easily computable, and allows an arbitrary number of PC directions.
-The two main building blocks are the generalized spatial sign \citep{raymaekers2019generalized} and the matrix-variate extension of Kendall's tau \citep{han2018eca}.
+Robustness of the proposed PCA is ensured by utilizing two recently developed tools: the generalized spatial sign of \cite{raymaekers2019generalized} and the matrix-variate extension of Kendall's tau studied in \cite{han2018eca}.
+By adapting the resulting robust PCA framework to satisfy DP, our method simultaneously achieves both privacy and robustness.